 It is only here that you can hunt Asian water buffalo, with their huge trophy, in the open countryside.
 It is a very much sought after trophy amongst big game hunters.
 A bull buffalo weighs between 700-1000 kg and buffalo experts rate them as no less exciting to hunt as the African Cape Buffalo.
 In addition to the water buffalo there is a good population of big wild goats, and in the far-flung, uninhabited parts of the region, enormous numbers of wild boar have grown up over the years.
 Finally we can also offer hunting for banteng and sambar deer.

-Latin Name: Bubalus arnee Subspecies: 1.
+Scientific Name: Bubalus arnee Subspecies: 1.
 Bubalus a. arnee: India.
 Introduced on Sri Lanka and in Tunesia.
 2. Bubalus a. fulvus: Northern Assam (India).
 3. Bubalus a. bubalis: Thailand, Laos, Kampuchea, Vietnam and Malaysia.
 4. Bubalus a. hosei: Borneo.
 Introduced into northern Australia, Brasil and Argentine.
 Habitat: Swamps, grassy jungle, marshy regions, alongside rivers.
-Description: Large...Read more
+Description:...Read more